u-blox/ubxlib/port/platform/linux/mcu/posix/runner/README.md

 This directory contains a build which compiles and runs any or all of the examples and tests for Linux.

 # Usage
-The only additional requirement on a standard Debian distro is `cmake` and `libssl-dev`.
+The only additional requirement on a standard Debian distro is `cmake`, `libssl-dev` and `libgpiod-dev`.

 You will also need a copy of Unity, the unit test framework, which can be Git cloned from here: